 Administrative A-ZA B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The school canteen, known as the 'Tuckabox', is run by a sub-committee of the P&C for the purpose of providing healthy and nutritional food for students at the school.
-The canteen is open at recess and lunch time, four days a week (Closed Wednesdays).
+The canteen is open at recess and lunch time, three days a week (Closed Monday and Tuesday).
+Children may place a lunch order on Wednesdays through Flexischools only (Preschool included).
+On Thursday and Friday they accept Flexischools and cash orders (Flexischools preferred, Yrs K to 6 only).
 Canteen price lists are published in the school newsletter, on the School App or are available from the Canteen or Front Office upon request.

 The school canteen manager is employed by the P&C. The viability of the school canteen relies on parents volunteering their time to assist the canteen manager.
 Whilst we ask for a commitment of one day per month from 10:00 am to 1:00 pm – any amount of time, no matter how limited or infrequent, would be helpful.
 The manager would be pleased to organise times to suit the particular needs of parents and this can be arranged either by phoning the canteen or calling in.
 You are most welcome to call in at the canteen during the first weeks of term, to see how it operates and have a cup of coffee.

 Canteen prices are kept to a minimum, consistent with covering costs.
 The canteen is not run as a profit making enterprise but in the event we do make profits they are utilised by the P&C to assist in improving the facilities for our children.

 Change of Contact Numbers